 What Happens To Your Twitter Account After Death

 Much like Facebook, Twitter requires a deceased person’s next of kin or estate to notify Twitter of the fact.
-In almost every case, the responsibility is on the family to do all of the leg work.
-Twitter will work with the estate after verifying the immediate family member or executore of the deceased to have the Twitter account deactivated.
+In almost every case, the responsibility is on the family to do all of the legwork.
+Twitter will work with the estate after verifying the immediate family member or executor of the deceased to have the Twitter account deactivated.
 You can see the exact steps that you have to take on Twitter’s website.